Cantopop: 1980s: The Golden Age of Cantopop

 During the 1980s, Cantopop soared to great heights with artists, producers and record companies working in harmony.
-Cantopop stars such as Jacky Cheung, Andy Lau, Anita Mui, Leslie Cheung, George Lam, Alan Tam, Sally Yeh, Priscilla Chan, Sandy Lam, and Danny Chan quickly became household names.
+Cantopop stars such as Alan Tam, Leslie Cheung, Anita Mui, Sally Yeh, Priscilla Chan, Sandy Lam, Danny Chan, Jacky Cheung, Andy Lau quickly became household names.
 The industry used Cantopop songs in TV dramas and movies, with some of the biggest soundtracks coming from films such as A Better Tomorrow (英雄本色).
 Sponsors and record companies became comfortable with the idea of lucrative contracts and million-dollar signings.
-There are also Japanese songs with Cantonese lyrics.
+There were also Japanese songs with Cantonese lyrics.

-The most successful Chinese recording artist, "Queen of Mandarin songs" Teresa Teng also crossed over to Cantopop.
+The "Queen of Mandarin songs" Teresa Teng also crossed over to Cantopop.
 She achieved commercial success with her original Cantonese Hits under the Polygram Label in the early 1980s.
-Jenny Tseng was a notable addition from Macau.
+Jenny Tseng was another notable singers, who was born in Macau.

 In the 1980s, there came the second wave of "band fever" (the first wave came in the 1960–70s, which was much influenced by the global Beatlemania at that time.
 Young people thought that forming bands was fashionable.
 Many new bands emerged at that time, such as Samuel Hui's Lotus, The Wynners, and the Teddy Robin and the Playboys.
 However, the bands emerged in this first wave were just copying the western music style, mostly covering British and American rock songs, and prefer singing in English rather than Cantonese).
 Different from the first wave in the 60s, the "band fever" in the 80s did not show an obvious relationship with the global culture at the time being, but much related with the marketing strategy of the local record companies and mass media.
 Many independent bands and music groups were signed by big record companies, and this made a positive impact to the Hong Kong pop music world, as their works were highly original, with strong individuality, and they were all devoted to writing songs in local language, i.e. Cantonese.
 The subjects of their works were different from the mainstream (which was mostly love ballads).
 Politics and social life were popular subjects for the bands in their creation.
 The "band fever" also brought variety in musical style to the Hong Kong mainstream music world (which was almost monopolised by Pop-ballad for a long time).
 Styles like Rock, Metal, Pop-Rock, Folk, Neo-Romantic, Pop and some experimental styles (e.g. Cantorock) were introduced.
 Among them, Beyond and Tat Ming Pair (達明一派) gave the greatest impact to the Hong Kong music world.
 Some renowned bands and groups included: Beyond, Raidas, Tat Ming Pair, Tai Chi (太極樂隊), Grasshopper (草蜢), Little Tigers (小虎隊), Paradox (夢劇院), Blue Jeans (藍戰士), Echo, Wind & Cloud (風雲樂隊), Citybeat (城市節拍).